BrandEmbassy/interview/README.md

   reflect locales.
 * Routes use magic constants heavily, those should be extracted into one place
 * Id passed to route doesn't affect the app state.
 This leads to two mechanisms influencing the app state.
-This should be solvable by using react-router-redux module
+This should be solvable by using react-router-redux module.
 * The build process could use linting to check on things like semicolons, console usage, etc.
 * Actions are not strongly typed.
 Currently redux complains when passing something that's not a basic object which makes the typing more difficult.
 * Highlighting the selected contact is missing.
 In order for this to work we need to change the way the router is setup so the ContactList component also receives updates.
-* Input validation is missing.
+* Input validation could use some refactoring.
+Having to specify all validations for each field and then again to validate the whole input is not optimal and the dupliaction could be removed.
+  My idea would be to annotate the model and leverage those annotations when assigning model attributes to field components, similarly to ASP.net.
 * Typing of the component props interfaces could be improved.
 For example everything populated automatically by the router should be inherrited.